Women in Technology: Carrie Wheeler

-Liquid Web’s Executive Vice President and General Manager of Managed Applications on the real pull of football, finding her way to a career in technology, and what she loves most about Liquid Web.
+Liquid Web’s Chief Operating Officer on the real pull of football, finding her way to a career in technology, and what she loves most about Liquid Web.

 As a kid, Carrie Wheeler earned pocket money by parking the cars of fellow Oklahoma Sooners fans in the yard of her family home.
 “It was my first job,” says Wheeler.
 “We lived in the shadow of the stadium.”
 Wheeler, who was born in Texas, but grew up in Norman, Oklahoma, would park cars, then slip into the stadium and over the railing to watch her Sooners play from the sidelines alongside the coaches and athletes.
 “Growing up, we didn’t really have a lot of money,” says Wheeler, “but we had the Oklahoma Sooners and family.
 So, our team means so much more to me than football.
 It's part of the family.”